-To determine the amount of disk space available in the /tmp directory, enter the following command:
+To determine the amount of disk space available in the $/\,{\tt tmp}$ directory, enter the following command:

 '''

-df -k /tmp
+df -h /tmp

 '''

-If there is less than 400 MB of free disk space available in the / tmp directory, then complete one of the following steps:
+If there is less than 1 GB of free disk space available in the /tmp directory, then complete one of the following steps:

-- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment.
+Delete unnecessary files from the /tmp directory to meet the disk space requirement. • Set the TMP and TMPDIR environment variables when setting the oracle user's environment.

-See Also: "Configuring the oracle User's Environment for more information about setting TMP and TMPDIR
+See Also: "Configuring the oracle User's Environment" for more information about setting TMP and TMPDIR df -h

 - Extend the file system that contains the /tmp directory.
-If necessary, contact the system administrator for information about extending file systems. - The following table describes the disk space requirements for software files for each installation type on Linux:
+If necessary, contact the system administrator for information about extending file systems. - To determine the amount of free disk space on the system, enter the following command:

+• The following tables describe the disk space requirements for software files, and data files for each installation type on IBM: Linux on System z: